First Break AI

 Next steps

-When you are ready, do four things.
+When you are ready, do five things.
 Watch the lesson video with the transcript open and click around the chapters until the mental model has settled.
-Do the supply-chain audit above; pick a model, answer all eleven questions, publish the post.
+Do the supply-chain audit; pick a model, answer all thirteen questions, publish the post.
+Do the Dataset X-Ray Report above on your chosen dataset; publish that too.
 Run Qwen3-0.6B locally using QWEN3-RunLocally, with your own system prompt and --thinking on and --multi-turn on.
-And then continue to Step 2 — Run a model locally with the supply-chain frame fresh in your head: every model you load from here on is an artefact in a graph, and you now know how to read the graph.
+And then continue to Step 2 — Run a model locally with both halves of the supply chain fresh in your head: every model you load from here on is an artefact in a graph, and every dataset you train on is the upstream half of that same graph.